librenms/librenmsv2/docs/Developing/Developing.md

 * _devices_: device related templates
 * _ports_: port related templates
 * _includes_: generic templates that are used in other templates to save code duplication

+### Localisation support
+We utilise the [localisation](https://laravel.com/docs/5.2/localization) feature within Laravel.
+Initially only english is supported but we expect this to change.

+Language files are located in _/resources/lang/$language.

 ### Javascript
 * Shared javascript functions should be kept in _js/util.js_ .
 It encapsulates all methods in a Util object to provide a namespace to avoid conflicts.